puppetlabs/leatherman/README.md

 ### Internationalization (i18n)

 Leatherman and its components provide support for generating and using `gettext`-based message catalogs.

+#### Helper Functions

 Two helpers are provided for generating message catalogs:

 * `gettext_templates <dir> <sources>`: creates a `${PROJECT_NAME}.pot`
   target (used by `all`) that (re)generates the .pot file from specified